-B. A guaranteed utility savings contract shall include a written guarantee from the qualified provider that annual savings shall meet or exceed the cost of the energy or water conservation measures, or both.

-C. A guaranteed utility savings contract may extend beyond the fiscal year in which it becomes effective and may provide for payments over a period of time not to exceed ten years; provided, however, such payments shall be made only from special funds authorized for that purpose pursuant to the Public Building Energy Efficiency and Water Conservation Act [this article] or other law.

-D. A governmental unit may enter into an installment payment contract or leasepurchase agreement for the purchase and installation of energy or water conservation measures, or both, pursuant to a guaranteed utility savings contract, but only in accordance with the provisions of the Public Building Energy Efficiency and Water Conservation Act.
+- B. A guaranteed energy savings contract shall include a written guarantee from the qualified provider that annual savings shall meet or exceed the cost of the energy conservation measures. - C. A guaranteed energy savings contract may extend beyond the fiscal year in which it becomes effective and may provide for payments over a period of time not to exceed ten years; provided, such payments shall be made only from special funds authorized for that purpose pursuant to the Public Building Energy Efficiency Act [6-23-1 to 6-23-10 NMSA 1978] or other law. - D. A governmental unit may enter into an installment payment contract or leasepurchase agreement for the purchase and installation of energy conservation measures pursuant to a guaranteed energy savings contract, but only in accordance with the provisions of the Public Building Energy Efficiency Act.